meisserecon/corona/readme.md

 # Conclusion

 Taking into account that not every host has the same infection rate (i.e. allowing for heterogeneous R0) makes a huge difference and I am much more hopeful again that this crisis will be over again sometime this summer.
-After that, we might still see sporadic local outbreaks, but the pandemia should be over.
+After that, we might still see sporadic local outbreaks, but the pandemic should be over.

 All of this should not be misunderstood as a justification to be less careful.
 Even in my optimistic scenario, 20% of the population is sick at the same time around day 40, overwhelming the health system if not accompanied by ancilliary measures.
 Also note that everything will play out slower in a larger population or when the curve is flattened thanks to the well-known counter-measures.
 Nonetheless, this model can provide some hope for those who just read the usual extremely pessimistic forecasts and it can help in explaining why the infection rate seems to go down over time at a faster rate than the traditional model predicts.

-All in all, the key take-away is: taking into account that people are different, the pandemia will be a less dramatic than traditional models suggest, in particular when combined with a well-timed lockdown.
+All in all, the key take-away is: taking into account that people are different, the pandemic will be a less dramatic than traditional models suggest, in particular when combined with a well-timed lockdown.